jimken123/jimken123.github.io/README.md

 ### Next up

 - [ ] Add commenting to /ohp
-- [ ] Reduce margins on pages and posts, particularly for mobile.
 - [ ] Fix /ohp Search page to show more that just one page of results.
 - [ ] Outsider article by Jim (messy html)- Old article on kayaking in Latin America.
 - [ ] Outsider article by Coran (pdf) on Grand Canyon